hybridgroup/commander/README.md

 1. Go to the right Menu -> Connection
 2. On the API URL field, type the url of your robot's API server.
 (Ex: http://192.168.15.11:3000)
+3. In case your serve requires Authentication, please select the type of authentication required by your server.
+We currently only support `basic` authentication.
-3. Click Save
+4. Click Save

 To Edit a Connection:

 1. Go to the right Menu -> Connection
 2. Click on the connection you want to edit.
-3. Enter the new url for your connection.
+3. Enter the new details of your connection.
-4. Click on the arrow button to save.
+4. Click on the save button.
-5. Click on the cancel button to cancel.
+5. Click on the cancel button to cancel the action.

 To Switch to a different Connection: